Kenneth Clarke: Sitting as an Independent

 On 3 September 2019, Clarke joined 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted against a Conservative motion which subsequently failed.
 Effectively, they helped block Johnson's no-deal Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip and were expelled as Conservative MPs, requiring them to sit as independents.
 If they decided to run for re-election in a future election, the party would block their selection as Conservative candidates, though Clarke opted not to do so.

 On the edition of 3 September of BBC's Newsnight, Clarke discussed the situation, saying that he no longer recognised the Conservative Party, referring to it as "the Brexit Party, rebadged".
 His rationale was "It's been taken over by a rather knockabout sort of character, who's got this bizarre crash-it-through philosophy... a Cabinet which is the most right-wing Cabinet any Conservative Party has ever produced."
 In an interview on 7 September, Clarke rejected the suggestion that, like other former Conservative MPs, he could join the Liberal Democrats, but noted that, if he were to cast "a protest vote", he would "follow the Conservative tradition of voting Lib Dem."

-In his capacity as Father of the House, Clarke presided over the House of Commons during the 2019 Speakership election.
+In his capacity as Father of the House, Clarke presided over the House of Commons' 2019 Speakership election.
 He then retired from the House of Commons at the 2019 general election.
-Since Dennis Skinner lost his seat in the election, Sir Peter Bottomley became Father of the House.
+Since Dennis Skinner lost his seat in the election, Peter Bottomley succeeded as Father of the House.

-Peerage
+House of Lords

-In early 2020, Clarke was nominated for a peerage by Boris Johnson.
-On 4 September he was created Baron Clarke of Nottingham, of West Bridgford in the County of Nottinghamshire.
-Taking the Conservative whip, he made his maiden speech on 28 September 2020.
+Nominated in early 2020 for elevation to the peerage by Boris Johnson, on 4 September he was created Baron Clarke of Nottingham, of West Bridgford in the County of Nottinghamshire.
+Taking the Conservative Whip, Lord Clarke made his maiden speech on 28 September 2020.